cenit-io/cenit-docs/docs/gateway/resource_paths.md

 # Resource Paths

-As mentioned in the [Connections](gateway/connection.md) section, when dealing with an API in Cenit, the base URL should be defined as a Connection, only once, and you should define a Resource for every method used; that way we separate in Cenit the base URL and the methods.
-Both, Connection and Resources, make up the endpoint, the whole URL where the request is sent.
+As mentioned in the [Connections](gateway/connection.md) section, when dealing with an API in Cenit, the base URL should be defined as a Connection, only once, and you should define a Resource Path for every method used; that way we separate in Cenit the base URL and the methods.
+Both, Connection and Resources Path, make up the endpoint, the whole URL where the request is sent.

 The resources are the final step in a flow, implemented like a request HTTP to an endpoint, for sending or receiving data.
 They allow to define an HTTP Method and its parameters.